tekrat/PennsylvaniaDutchCooking/README.md

-# PennsylvaniaDutchCooking
+# Pennsylvania Dutch Cooking
-Pennsylvania Dutch Cooking
+This is a MarkDown version of the Pennsylvania Dutch Cooking that can be found here: https://www.gutenberg.org/ebooks/26558